benc-uk/chatr/readme.md

 ## Server

-This is the backend handling websocket events to and from Azure Web PubSub, and providing REST API for some operations.
+This is the backend, handling websocket events to and from Azure Web PubSub, and providing REST API for some operations.

 The source for this is found in **server/** and is a Node.js Express app.
-It connects to Azure Table Storage to persist group chat and user data.
-The REST api is found in `api.js` the pubsub handlers in `pubsub.js` and table storage code in `state.js`
+It connects to Azure Table Storage to persist group chat and user data (Table Storage was picked as it's simple & cheap).

+The code layout is fairly logical, the REST API is found in `api.js` the pubsub handlers in `pubsub.js` and table storage code in `state.js`, with `server.js` being the entrypoint plus Express code

+When running locally the server also acts as a host for the client frontend, serving the **client/** directory as static content, when running in Azure and from a container this is NOT used

 ### Server REST API